zaironjacobs/streamjson/README.md

 #### Usage

-Fetch data from a database or anywhere else and send to JSON file.
+Fetch data from a database or anywhere else and send to a JSON file.
 The send function takes in a dictionary or a list.
 The root of the JSON file is an array by default.

 ```Python